obigrep

 This option only applies to the FASTQ formats--solexa

-: decodes quality string according to the Solexa specification. (default: the standard Sanger encoding is used, env: OBISSOLEXA)
+: decodes quality string according to the old Solexa specification. (default: the standard Sanger encoding is used, env: OBISSOLEXA)

 Controlling the output data #